 So much of life right now is confused and tentative, but the pandemic that has brought such general fogginess has also brought clarity in some ways.
 We’re more aware than ever that we need friends, though not just any friends will do.
 “All of us are at the point in our lives and going through so much right now that we need to think about, who do we love?
-Who do we want to nurture?” said author Amy Ferris last week in a NextTribe event on friendship in the season of COVID.
+Who do we want to nurture?” said author Amy Ferris last week in a NextTribe event on friendship.
 It’s time to be selective, time to make sure we realize what makes a good friend and how to nourish that relationship.

 Ferris and Kauffman call their friendship “miraculous.”
 That’s because they live on opposite coasts, and have never met in person, having just found each other during the pandemic.
 But their friendship shows us how quickly deep bonds can form, if you’re open to it.
 They report that they almost instantaneously realized their fondness for each other.
 At our event, their humor and synched energy offered viewers, especially those looking for new friends or needing closer connection, hope that even though we’re isolated right now, we don’t have to be alone.

 Here’s an edited, condensed version of our hour-long conversation:

 Anatomy of a Friendship

 Amy Ferris I obviously knew who Marta was.
 We have a couple of mutual friends.
 I’d post something on Facebook, she’d respond and I’d respond to her.
 We actually decided we should have cocktails [over Zoom], and to be really honest, it was like love at first sight.
 It’s so nice to find women of a certain age, 40 and up, that you really connect to.